spk121/potato-make/README.md

 ## makevars

 Makefile scripts may take advantage of a special variable type called a makevar.
-In scheme terms, makevars are entries in a hash table.
+In scheme terms, makevars are entries in a `%makevars` hash table that have special accessor syntax.

 - The makevar names -- the keys -- are strings.
 - The makevar values are either strings or procedures that take no